sfujita0601/ICA/README.md

 # Data
-Data used for independent component cnalysis.
+Data used for independent component cnalysis is not yet published.